LuposX/SeminareCNN/README.md

 - [FC_NN](CNN_NOISE_RC), a model without convolutional layers using only fully connected layers, but having the same size as the CNN Model.
 - [FC_NN_NOISE_RC](CNN_NOISE_RC), the fully connected model with random Noise and Random Cropping.

 You can find the Model checkpoints and code, in the respective folders.
+The Architecture graphics in the architecture fodler were made with [Netron](https://github.com/lutzroeder/netron).

 ### Architecture of the Baseline Model